UAE to chair Kimberley Process in 2024

 PHOTO

-- International community of Kimberley Process members will gather in UAE for Intersessional and Plenary meetings

-Dubai, UAE: DMCC – the world’s flagship free zone and Government of Dubai Authority on commodities trade and enterprise – today announced that the UAE will be appointed chair of the Kimberley Process in 2024, assuming the role as Vice Chair in 2023.
+The UAE, which is assuming the role as Vice Chair in 2023, will be appointed chair of the Kimberley Process in 2024, the Dubai Multi Commodities Centre (DMCC) has announced.
 The decision follows the deliberations at the Kimberley Process Plenary meeting in Gaborone, Botswana that concluded on 5 November.

 Ahmed Bin Sulayem, Executive Chairman and Chief Executive Officer, DMCC, said: “The Kimberley Process is a global body that strives to enable trade to flourish in a safe and stable environment so that all participants and their dependent societies can benefit to the full.
 At a time of significant uncertainty and turbulence in the markets, the UAE chairmanship of the Kimberley Process will provide stability and continuity, and we are committed to working with its members to ensure the long-term sustainable growth of the global diamond sector with the highest levels of integrity.”